SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_3/Notes.md

-Read: Feedback Loops
+~~Read: Feedback Loops
 Algorithmic Authority, Emergent Biases, and Implications for Information Literacy
-Ian O’Hara
+Ian O’Hara~~ Done

-Read: The Critical Catalog: Library Information Systems, Tricksterism, and Social Justice
+~~Read: The Critical Catalog: Library Information Systems, Tricksterism, and Social Justice~~ Done

 Search: risks of using ai in libraries